Spring Clean Your Social Media

 6 Actionable Steps to Make Social Media Work For You in 2020

-Here are 6 steps you can take in the next week to give your social media a facelift that will have heads turning.
+Here are 6 steps you can take this week to give your social media a refresh that actually reflects who you are and what your brand stands for.

 1. Do the behind-the-scenes work.